EricZinda/Perplexity/docs/devhowto/devhowtoMRSSolver.md

 Option 1: Do special purpose optimizations
-Walking back from the end: all constraint(1, inf, False) should be If the next determiner is > 1 with nothing after it, return the max group
+Walking back from the end: all constraint(1, inf, False) should be
+    If the last determiner is > 1 delete it
+The last determiner does not need to create groups outside of what it needs

 If we assume we are really just putting constraints on the number of rows then: